The Historical Fiction of Robert E. Howard

 “For hours each day Guiscard had instructed me in the art of swordsmanship.
 He himself was accounted the finest blade in France, and he swore that he had never encountered apter pupil than I. I learned the rogueries of the blade as if I had been born to it, and the speed of my eye and hand often brought amazed oaths from his lips.
 For the rest, he had me shoot at marks with pistol and match-lock, and showed me many crafty and savage tricks of hand to hand fighting.
 No novice had ever more able teacher; no teacher had ever more eager pupil.
 I was afire with the urge to learn all pertaining to the trade.
 I seemed to have been born into a new world, and yet a world for which I was intended from birth.
 My former life seemed like a dream, soon to be forgotten.”

-Consider that so many professional writers tasked with writing “strong female protagonists” can’t even be bothered with the most basic exposition for their strength whether innate, practiced or both.
+Consider that so many professional writers tasked with writing “strong female protagonists” can’t even be bothered with the most basic explanation for their strength whether innate, practiced or both.
 Howard was a master of the short story (as I continue to discover even in the least of his work).
 As such, he often had to economise with limited space but seldom neglected this character development in his writing — especially where credibility could be strained.
 This makes Agnès both believable and even more likeable and both stories are more thrilling as a result.
 I observe again that early 20th century pulp writers show a lot more talent and ability than what most professional writers demonstrate today.

 I have to lastly wonder about why Red Sonya and Dark Agnès are red-heads?
 I have heard and observed the presence of strong red-head females, especially in gamma fiction but I don’t get it and Howard was no gamma.
 It must have something to do with the stereotypical tempers of red-heads or it could be something more.
 In the case of these characters, the hair colour well matches their trails of crimson.